sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 **Safety** and **Reliability** are not the same, although in coloquial languaje many times are thought equivalent, these concepts are not equivalent.
 Safety relates that an event X never happens, or its probability is very low.
 Reliability relates that an event Y always happens, or is intedend to happen with a high probability.

+**Risk** and **Hazard**.
+A risk is the probablity of a negative outcome, the hazard is the set of conditions that lay the ground to the given risk.
+For example: a given aircraft may have a 0.00005% of an engine misfunction, but a design flaw is the hazard.

 ## SAFETY RELATED CONCEPTS:

 **Accident**: It's the situation in which there is a loss of some kind: death or material damage.